esausilva/synology-photos-slideshow-api/README.md

 `-d` is optional if you want to run the container as a detached (background) process.

-Note: It would be a good idea to rename the image on both Docker compose files and remove my name from the image name.
+Note: It would be a good idea to rename the image in both Docker compose files and remove my name from the image name.

 ## Deployment To Your Synology NAS Device